shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-seedtag-inventory.md

 There are several steps you need to take to get started.

-## Set up seedtag as an eligible partner
+## Set up Seedtag as an eligible partner

 Before you can sell through Seedtag you need to set them up as an eligible partner.
 For instructions on setting up a relationship with Seedtag, see [Managing Relationships with Sellers](managing-relationships-with-sellers.md).

-## Send your creative to seedtag
+## Send your creative to Seedtag

 Seedtag's in-image format is a non-IAB Standard ad format which requires them to adapt your creative and provide you with the ad tag to be implemented.
 You must send your creative (preferably as a PSD file) to [programmatic@seedtag.com](mailto:programmatic@seedtag.com) to receive a tag that you will apply when adding your creative in Xandr
 Monetize.

-## Request the creation of a deal ID to deedtag
+## Request the creation of a deal ID to Deedtag

 Contact Seedtag at [programmatic@seedtag.com](mailto:programmatic@seedtag.com) to request a deal ID.
 Please specify your buyer ID and the type of audience you're looking for.